KMarkert/EarthEngine.jl/README.md

 ![logo](docs/src/assets/logo-small.png)

-`EE.jl` is used to interface with the *amazing* cloud-based geospatial processing platform, [Google Earth Engine](https://earthengine.google.com), using the Julia programming language as a wrapper aroung the EE Python API.
+`EarthEngine.jl` is used to interface with the *amazing* cloud-based geospatial processing platform, [Google Earth Engine](https://earthengine.google.com), using the Julia programming language as a wrapper aroung the EE Python API.

 You can use `EarthEngine.jl` in the following two ways.